SatcomRadio/Amplifier_RD15HVF1/README.md

 - Apply thermal paste between the `RD15HVF1` amplifier and the heatsink
 - The wound coils act as RF chokes.
 They should have between 150-300nH so wound a 0.7mm enameled wire around a 5mm drill bit for 6 turns
 - The zener diode acts as a voltage limiter.
 Buy one with a breakdown voltage of around 4v so even if the potentiometer is open it will not push to the bias the 9v of the voltage regulator
+- If the amplifier is not properly bolted to the heatsink or the coils are not correct, the output power will oscilate.
+- If you buy one of those cheap black amplifiers of 4W for HF,VHF on aliexpress and connect a hackrf to it before connecting it to this amplifier, you'll get an output power of around 16W.
 ------

 ## Ordering the PCB:

 Download the [GERBER-Amplifier](./GERBER-Amplifier.zip) file from this repo and order it a jlcpcb with the default options.
 The only option I've changed is to remove the manufacture code mark

 <img src="./img/jlcpcb.png" alt="kicad" width="400"/>